Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Honiton was once an important resting place on the Fosse Way, the ancient Roman road linking Exeter to Lincoln.
 The location is mentioned in the Domesday Book as Honetone, meaning a farm belonging to Huna.
 Eventually it became an important market town, known for its lace making, and by the 17th century, thousands of locals produced lace by hand in their homes.
 The products were so well-regarded that Queen Victoria had her wedding dress made of Honiton lace.
 Although no longer in full scale production, the exquisite fabric is still made in Devon today by very specialist crafts folk who keep the lacemaking tradition alive.

 Honiton has schools through to sixth form, good transport links, including a main-line railway station, a public swimming pool, and a wide range of shops including many that specialise in antiques.
-Basic 3 bedroom family homes start at around £200,000.
-Small, terraced houses sometimes appear on the market a little below that figure.
+Basic 3 bedroom family homes start at around £220,000.
+Small terraced houses sometimes appear on the market a little below that figure.

 Kingsbridge has been an important part of Devon for many centuries, and the historic town centre retains a number of 18th and 19th-century buildings, including 'The Shambles', or market arcade, which was rebuilt in 1796, and the former grammar school, now a museum, built in 1670.
 Popular with tourists, the town has good shopping facilities, a swimming pool, and schools through to sixth form.
-Basic three bedroom properties may be bought in Kingsbridge from approximately £255,000.
+Basic three bedroom properties may be bought in Kingsbridge from approximately £250,000 but these are vanishingly rare. a more realistic budget would be around £300,000.

 Moretonhampstead is a town that lies on the edge of Dartmoor, and relies heavily on tourism for jobs, as its central location makes it ideal as a base for exploring both Dartmoor and Devon.
 Enjoying an elevated position, Moretonhampstead is popular with walkers and hikers.
-Three bedroom houses may be bought in the town from around £325,000, but the cheaper end properties are few and far between, so you might have to be vigilant to catch a bargain.
+Three bedroom houses may be bought in the town from around £325,000 or a little under, but the cheaper end properties are few and far between, so you might have to be vigilant to catch a bargain.

 In medieval times Devon was known for its sheep rearing.
 Many towns had their own wool and cloth industries and Newton Abbot was no exception.
 The streets of the town were busy with the activities of woollen mills, dyers, spinners, fullers, weavers and tailors.
 Cloth manufactured here was regularly shipped to Holland via Exeter.
 Newton Abbot prospered throughout the 17th and 18th centuries due both to its successful fabric industry, and the tanneries and leather goods manufacturers that had also sprung up locally.